 - Coronavirus (COVID-19) Information and Resources – Pertinent and useful resources are available for download in the Coronavirus (COVID-19) section of the Resources/Informational Materials page of this website.

 - Suspension of In-person HCQU Activities (update) - Based on current information and recommendations, the Kepro HCQU continues to suspend face-to-face meetings and trainings during the pandemic.
 Virtual technical assistance and instructor-led trainings are being conducted through Microsoft Teams.
 If you have questions, please contact the HCQU.

 Health Risk Screening Tool (HRST)

-KEPRO Acquisitions, Inc. is the service provider on behalf of Westmoreland County Behavioral Health and Developmental Services, Commonwealth of Pennsylvania.
+Keystone Peer Review Organization, Inc., is the service provider on behalf of Westmoreland County Behavioral Health and Developmental Services, Commonwealth of Pennsylvania.